 - In laboratory tests, juvenile and adult animals exposed to Deepwater Horizon-oiled sediment suffered from a variety of injuries, including death, decreased growth, impaired reproduction, low hatching success, impaired embryonic development, and other abnormalities. - When marsh periwinkle snails were exposed to oiled marsh grass (Spartina) in the laboratory, most of the snails were not able to move out of the oiled area to their preferred habitat (standing grass).
 The longer the snails were exposed to oil, the more snails died. - Deepwater Horizon oil exposure caused adverse effects in all oyster life stages that the Trustees tested.
 Similar to other organisms, early life-stage oysters were the most sensitive.
-Deepwater Horizon oil caused reduced egg fertilization success (especially with additional ultraviolet light exposure), increased death, abnormal development, reduced growth, and reduced ability of young oysters to settle and grow. - Turtles used as surrogates for sea turtles that ingested Deepwater Horizon oil in the laboratory suffered multiple effects, including evidence of dehydration, decreased digestive ability, and DNA damage.
+Deepwater Horizon oil caused reduced egg fertilization success (especially in conjunction with exposure to naturally occurring ultraviolet light), increased death, abnormal development, reduced growth, and reduced ability of young oysters to settle and grow. - Turtles used as surrogates for sea turtles that ingested Deepwater Horizon oil in the laboratory suffered multiple effects, including evidence of dehydration, decreased digestive ability, and DNA damage.
 Some animals demonstrated an abnormal stress response.